Mark 1:29-39 Reflection: Jesus Heals Simon’s Mother-in-law

 Jesus was clearly an early riser.
 He wakes up early to pray and He prays in a deserted place where no one can disturb Him.
 Then He goes on to teach, heal the sick and cast out demons.
 Even after sunset, for as long as there are people who need His presence, He is still at work.

 The gospel reading shows us how Jesus was always on the move.
-It was a Sabbath day and people were supposed to rest and to be quiet but not Jesus.
+It was a Sabbath day and people were supposed to rest and be quiet but not Jesus.
 Attending to people in need was more important to Him than following the letter of the law.
-Thus even on a day of rest, He still performed healing and exorcism.
+Thus, even on a day of rest, He still performed healing and exorcism.

 Jesus is still available in our age at any time anywhere.
 He will always have time for you and for me.
 He is just one call away through prayer.
 He may no longer attend to us physically but He uses people as His instrument to help us.
 He might be calling us now to help a neighbor in need.
 Are we also available?
 Do we have time to call Him?
 Do we have time for those in need?

 Jesus does not only heal us physically.
-His presence alone lifts us up emotionally and spiritually.
+His presence alone lifts us emotionally and spiritually.
 He casts away our doubts and fears.
 He erases our guilt and fills our hearts and minds with peace and joy.
-Most especially, we can ask Him to cast out the demons in us and in others.
+Most especially, we can ask Him to cast out the demons in us and others.

 Gospel Reading and Reflection